-- (iii) It had been brought on record that right from inception in the year 2011, when the cluster agreement came into existence, the PSPCL had been sending separate electricity bills to the constituent members.
-Such, bills were always on the basis of individual sanctioned Contract Demand and not on the basis of draft cluster agreement.
-This practice continued even when dual tariff system came into existence and Fixed Charges as well as variable charges were being billed.
-All of a sudden, on the basis of 28.06.2021 letter, Fixed Charges on the basis of Contract Demand mentioned on the draft cluster agreement had been imposed retrospectively that too for a long period of more than 3 years w.e.f.
+- allowed only after/ simultaneously with the amendment of draft cluster agreement. - (iii) It had been brought on record that right from inception in the year 2011, when the cluster agreement came into existence, the PSPCL had been sending separate electricity bills to the constituent members.
+Such, bills were always on the basis of individual sanctioned contract demand and not on the basis of draft cluster agreement.
+This practice continued even when dual tariff system came into existence and fixed charges as well as variable charges were being billed.
+All of a sudden, on the basis of 28.06.2021 letter, fixed charges on the basis of contract demand mentioned on the draft cluster agreement have been imposed retrospectively that too for a long period of more than 3 years w.e.f.
 February, 2018.
-PSPCL had not adopted the system of imposing Fixed Charges and billing on the basis of Draft Cluster Agreement.
-In any case, no action had been taken against the Billing Department which had been sending separate bills to both the Consumers even prior to reduction of load. - (iv) Furthermore, it had been demonstrated above by virtue of the bill for July, 2021, whereby M/s.
-JSW Vallabh Tinplate Private

-Industries (constituent member) having CD limit of 7000 kVA out of the cluster CD limit was surcharged for excess demand to the extent of 1739 kVA amounting to ₹ 13,04,250/-.
-Had combined CD mentioned on the cluster agreement be the guiding factor, then uptill 9500kVA no surcharge could have been levied.
+The PSPCL had not adopted the system of imposing fixed charges and billing on the basis of Draft Cluster Agreement.
+In any case, no action had been taken against the Billing Department which had been sending separate bills to both the consumers even prior to reduction of load. - (iv) Furthermore, it had been demonstrated above by virtue of the bill for July, 2021, whereby JSW Vallabh Tinplate Private Industries (Constituent Member) having CD limit of 7000 kVA out of the cluster CD limit was surcharged for excess demand to the extent of 1739 kVA amounting to ₹ 13,04,250/-.
+Had combined CD mentioned on the cluster agreement be the guiding factor, then uptill 9500 kVA no surcharge could have been levied.
 Thus, it was clear that the PSPCL was trying to blow hot and cold in the same breath.

-- C. Whether procedure prescribed for reduction of cluster demand had been adhered to/ followed, if yes what would be the effect. - (i) As far as procedure prescribed for reduction of load (Contract Demand), the same was provided in Regulation 8.5 of Electricity Supply Code, 2014.
+- (C) Whether procedure prescribed for reduction of cluster demand has been adhered to/followed, if yes what would be the effect. - (i) That as far as procedure prescribed for reduction of load (Contract Demand), the same is provided in Regulation 8.5 of Electricity Supply Code, 2014.
 The provision only provides for submission of fresh A&A Form.
-Regulation 8.5 is reproduced herein below for kind perusal: -
+Regulation 8.5 is reproduced herein below for your kind perusal:-

-"8.5 Reduction in Sanctioned Load/Demand-

-The request for reduction in sanctioned demand/load by a consumer shall be submitted on A & A form prescribed by the distribution licensee along with processing fee and electrical contractor's test report only in case there is change in connected load and/or electrical installation.
+"Reduction in Sanctioned Load/Demand - The request for reduction in sanctioned demand/ load by a consumer shall be submitted on A & A form prescribed by the distribution licensee along with processing fee and electrical contractor's test report only in case there is change in connected load and/or electrical installation.

-The request shall be granted by the distribution licensee within a maximum period of fifteen (15) days from the date of its submission of revised A&A form and deposit of necessary charges, wherever applicable, failing which the demand/ load shall be deemed to have been reduced as requested by the Consumer.
+The request shall be granted by the distribution licensee within a maximum period of fifteen (15) days from the date of its submission of revised A&A form and deposit of necessary charges, wherever applicable, failing which the demand/ load shall be deemed to have been reduced as requested by the consumer.

-Provided further that in case a consumer (except seasonal industrial category) requests for increase in his sanctioned contract demand/ load upto the original sanctioned demand/ load within a period of one year from the date of approval in reduction in demand/ load, the same shall be allowed subject to technical feasibility, without recovery of any Service Connection Charges/ Line Charges or proportionate cost of the common portion.
+Provided further that in case a consumer (except seasonal industrial category) requests for increase in his sanctioned contract demand/load upto the original sanctioned demand/load within a period of one year from the date of approval in reduction in demand/ load, the same shall be allowed subject to technical feasibility, without recovery of any Service Connection Charges/Line Charges or proportionate cost of the common portion.

-Provided also that such option shall be exercised by the consumer only once."
+Provided also that such option shall be exercised by the consumer only once.]"